-The Nottingham Trent University in UK is offering sub-Saharan African students who will take up their LLM degree from the Nottingham Law School the LLM Sub-Saharan African Scholarship.
+The UK's Nottingham Trent University is offering sub-Saharan African students taking an LLM degree at Nottingham Law School the LLM Sub-Saharan African Scholarship.
 The scholarship is highly competitive as only one will be awarded to a deserving LLM student.

 The LLM Sub-Saharan African Scholarship is a full tuition fee scholarship offered to students who will be admitted to the LLM program by September 2018.
 It is worth £13,900, which is equivalent to the value of the full tuition fee for international students for academic year 2018/19.